 - Signal Intensity as a percent of maximum intensity, is indicated by the largest number at the top of the display.
 At the beginning of a treatment the intensity should read 0.0%. - Remaining Treatment Time is indicated beneath the intensity in minutes and seconds.
 The default treatment time is 30 minutes. - Battery Strength Indicator is indicated on the lower left corner of the display - Problems if a problem occurs, intensity is immediately reduced to zero, an image of the error condition will appear and the arrow will flash indicating the correction to be made.
-For example if the leadwire cable becomes disconnected from the stimulator, the intensity will decrease to zero (0.0%), the treatment time will pause, a picture will appear showing a leadwire cable with a flashing arrow pointing to the stimulator, and the stimulator will sound an alert.
-This indicates the leadwire cable should be plugged back into the stimulator (see Section 8 Troubleshooting).
+For example if one or both electrodes become disconnected from the body, the intensity will decrease to zero (0.0%), the treatment time will pause, a picture will appear showing a pair of electrodes and a flashing arrow pointing to the body of a person, and the stimulator will sound an alert.
+This indicates the electrodes should be reattached to the body (see Section 8 -Troubleshooting).